sankarpadhy/securitypatterns/README.md

 4. When the attack tries to transfer money, the bank's server checks for the token
 5. No valid token = no transfer = Bholaram's money stays safe!

+### Why CSRF Tokens Are Crucial

+CSRF tokens are essential for ensuring that every action taken on a website is initiated by the user, not by a third-party site attempting to exploit an active session.
+Here's how they work:

+- **Same-Origin Policy**: Browsers enforce this policy to prevent malicious sites from accessing sensitive information like CSRF tokens and cookies from another site.

+- **Session Context**: CSRF tokens are tied to a user's session, ensuring that even if a token is copied within the same site, it only works if the session is valid.

+- **User Intent**: By requiring a CSRF token for state-changing actions, the server can verify that the request was made intentionally by the user, not by a third-party site.

+Think of it like this: The CSRF token is like an Aadhaar-based verification.
+While anyone can write a letter in Bholaram's name, only he can provide his unique Aadhaar biometric verification to prove it's genuinely him making the transaction.

+In summary, CSRF tokens help maintain the integrity of user actions by ensuring they are performed with the user's consent and within a secure session context.
+Now that you understand the problem, let's learn how to implement this protection in your own applications!

 ### The Attack Scenario Visualized
 ```mermaid
 sequenceDiagram